 9 For we are glad when we are weak and you are strong.

-Paul’s ministry required him and his team to endure hardship; that is their weakness.
+Paul’s ministry required him and his team to endure hardship; that is, their weakness.
 Their weakness made them strong (2 Co 12:8-10; 13:4).
-They were not concerned whether they appeared weak to the Corinthians but that the church is “strong” in the exercise of their faith.
+They were not concerned about whether they appeared weak to the Corinthians, but that the church was “strong” in the exercise of their faith.
 The apostles’ team had no desire to display their authority by discipling the church; they were willing to appear weak if discipline was unnecessary.
-This assumption rests on the church’s spiritual condition when Paul arrives.
+This assumption rested on the church’s spiritual condition when Paul would arrive.

 And this also we pray,